-The Company recognises different risk categories namely market, operational, financial, reputational, legal, tax, compliance, and information technology.
+The Company recognises different risk categories namely market, operational, financial, reputational, legal, tax, compliance and information technology.
 The extent of their risk exposure and how they are treated are described as follows:

-Exposure Risk Management Policies Changes in the global and local market environment may adversely affect the cash flow, revenue, profitability and market share of market share of the business.
-The Company's business plan and market environment may adversely market share of market share of market share of market share of actions are taken against any major and potential changes in the market environment that may impair the business.
-Image: The business in the market share of profitability and market share of market share of a company's vision of "always being the outstanding Company's philosophy "We care for you".
-Exposure Changes in the global and local market environment may adversely affect the cash flow, revenue, profitability and market share of the business.

-Risks Exposure Risk Management Policies Mitigating Activity isks Failure to achieve improved and effective procurement, worksystems and processes, promised time- to-delivery and service standard that may lead to financial losses and customer dis-satisfaction.
-Failure to take the necessary measures to mitigate risk of misappropriation, fraud and mis- use of the Company's resources.
+Risks Exposure Risk Management Policies Mitigating Activity Market risks Changes in the global and local market environment may adversely affect the cash flow, revenue, profitability and market share of the business.
+The Company's business plan and market strategies are regularly reviewed to ensure that corrective actions are taken against any major and potential changes in the market environment that may impair the organisation.
+Market-driven strategies are deployed to meet the Company's vision of "always being the outstanding Company in the automobile industry" and Company's philosophy "We care for you".
+Diversification of Sourcing and alternative sourcing.
+Extend the product portfolio of the Company and the Group.
+Ongoing monitoring to identify emerging competitive threats and act on these promptly Pro-active and dynamic Market intelligence.
+Regular Business meeting with Principals and suppliers.
+Strive continually in reinforcing customer loyalty through focus in improving customer excitement and customer relationship.
+Operational risks Failure to achieve improved and effective procurement, work systems and processes, promised time-to-delivery and service standard that may lead to financial losses and customer dissatisfaction.
+Failure to take the necessary measures to mitigate risk of misappropriation, fraud and mis-use of the Company's resources.
 Organisational structures, policies and control procedures are regularly reviewed and updated as necessary to minimize the exposure to operational risks.
 Operational procedures and systems, including detailed job descriptions are documented, explained, and made available to employees to ensure their compliance with the Company's guidelines and delivery of the best level of service.
 In the same context, the Company has set HR mechanisms and strategies in order to have a motivated, experienced and skillful workforce and to retain its key and talented employees.
-Engagement forums and the renewal of team building exercises across the Group after the lifting of Covid-19 restrictions.
+Engagement forums and team building and motivational initiatives are organised on a regular basis.
 Talent review and succession plans.
-Salary benchmarking exercise completed, and necessary adjustments were undertaken.
-Significant investment in online and formalised training.
-Development of specific training programmes at different levels.
-We have 2 in-house technical trainers.
+Regular remuneration benchmarking exercise are conducted and offering competitive remuneration.
+Continued training and development programme and structured mechanisms in place to preserve organisational knowledge by adopting a Knowledge based Sharing approach.
+Staff welfare committee and management initiatives to improve the employee work experience by having a more exciting working environment, empowerment and providing the employees with a sense of purpose in their responsibilities and meaningful work.